Montana Nutrition and Physical Activity Program

 The Montana Nutrition & Physical Activity (NAPA) Program's mission is to make active living and healthy eating easier everywhere Montanans live, work, learn, and play.
 We are located within the Department of Public Health & Human Services in the Chronic Disease Prevention & Health Promotion Bureau.

-Click the tabs below to learn about recent NAPA efforts!
+Click the tabs below to learn about upcoming events and recent NAPA program efforts!

 Healthy living can be achieved by everyone.
 Physical activity, healthy eating, and community engagement are three ways to build healthy lives.
 These things can be challenging if they aren’t accessible or enjoyable.
 That’s why we want to emphasize the importance of finding joy in the things you do.